 Implementation: The "High-Density" Fetcher

-Let’s build a Python function that fetches a search result and strips it down to its “semantic skeleton” using SearchCans.
+The following Python function fetches a search result and strips it down to its "semantic skeleton" using SearchCans.
 This ensures we only parse high-value tokens to the LLM context window.

 import requests